-Originally developed by a remediation team in Montreal at Golder Associates, which is now integrated with WSP as one company, the SOW approach has been used by Golder since 2004 in Canada, and more recently has been further enhanced and used successfully for projects in Australia, the United States, South America and Europe.
+Originally developed by a remediation team in Montreal, the SOW approach has been used by our team since 2004 in Canada, and more recently has been further enhanced and used successfully for projects in Australia, the United States, South America and Europe.

 Building on the successes with remediating hydrocarbons in the oil and gas sector, SOW is now being applied to other contaminants and is being embraced by other sectors.
 It offers a solution for each sector in which the residual presence of petroleum hydrocarbons presents challenges (such as manufacturing, mining and government).

 What Is SOW and How Does It Work in Bioremediation?

 When described in technical terms, the process may sound complex – but, really, it’s a simple, elegant enhancement to a natural environmental process.
 No added ingredients, just oxygen and nutrients.
 No nasties, just enhancing naturally occurring microbes.